 2. In a bowl dissolve the yeast with 7ml of milk

-4. Put the remaining flour, milk and sugar to the bowl, start stirring slowly to combine, then give it some elbow grease to beat it into a stiff dough (this is made easier by a flat beater of a mixing stand!)
+4. Put the remaining flour, milk, and sugar in the bowl, start stirring slowly to combine, then give it some elbow grease to beat it into a stiff dough (this is made easier by a flat beater of a mixing stand!)

 5. Separate your butter into chunks and add along with the wine, and salt.
 Add the eggs one at a time, beating the mixture well before you add another one.
 The dough will appear sticky at first but keep beating it until it forms a ball that pulls away from the sides.

-7. Sprinkle a little flour to the top of the mixture, cover with a tea towel and leave in a warm, draft free place for 1 ½ hours, this will give the dough time to double in size.
+7. Sprinkle a little flour to the top of the mixture, cover with a tea towel, and leave in a warm, draft-free place for 1 ½ hour, this will give the dough time to double in size.

-8. Knock the mixture back and add the nuts and candied fruits to the mixture, giving it a stir to achieve an even mixture.
+8. Knock the mixture back and add the nuts and candied fruits to the mixture, stirring it to achieve an even mixture.

 9. Take a 2 ½ inch cookie cutter and wrap it in parchment paper, making sure it is secure, so it doesn’t unravel during baking.

 10. Move your dough to a work surface and roll it into a long log.
 The dough will be sticky, but all of that mess is definitely worth it!